Early Bird: Save 10% on all courses! Enrol before 29th February.

 For many people, the STAR technique can feel intimidating, especially if you’re early in your career or making a career transition.
 Your STAR answer won’t necessarily correlate to a monumental result or impact on the organisation.
 That’s perfectly fine!

 Your answer needs to reflect your experience.
-And just because you’re not in a powerful position in the organization, doesn’t mean you’re not in a powerful situation with a customer or a colleague.
+And just because you’re not in a powerful position in the organisation, doesn’t mean you’re not in a powerful situation with a customer or a colleague.
 Think carefully about the time you’ve used your skills for teamwork, problem solving, conflict, or leadership, and go from there.

 Did they ask a question where you can’t relate your experience?
 Use a simple technique to answer: I haven’t been in that position, but if I found myself in that situation then I would...” and complete the STAR framework.